dysomni/aws-lambda-python-template/README.md

  - Python 3.9
  - Docker

+## Tech Notes
+ - In this repo I use us-east-1.
+Change where necessary.

 ## Getting started

  1. Create a Lambda function from the AWS console or CLI.
 Make sure it has the default permissions for a Lambda, unless you plan on utilizing the AWS SDK from within your function.
+Use ARM architecture.
  2. Create lambda URL
  3. Copy over the sample env file to `.env` and fill in the relevant fields.